AFK Meaning: A Fun Guide to Gaming’s Most Popular Status Update

 AFK is part of a considerable family of internet slang words that help people communicate quickly.
 Here are a few similar terms:

-These phrases can be used similarly but are more general than AFK.
+These phrases can be used similarly but are more general than Away from the Keyboard.
 Try using them to mix things up in your online conversations.

 Why Is AFK So Popular?